espena/wp-csp-core-patches/README.md

 static attribute to inline `<script>` and `<style>` tags.
 Updating or reinstalling WordPress will revert the patches, which is fine.
 Then you will have to run the `apply.sh` script again, or bail out and allow `unsafe-inline` in your CSP header.
-The patch file format leaves for anyone to easily inspect the modifications.
+The patch files can be easily inspected to check what modifications are made.
 That is good from a security perspective.
 Besides, this is a temporary fix, as I expect inline scripts and styles to be removed from WordPress in its entirety within a few iterations.

 ---